China's consulate in Houston cleared out ahead of eviction

-HOUSTON (AP) — Workers at China's consulate in Houston loaded up moving trucks Friday ahead of an afternoon deadline to shut down the facility, as ordered by the Trump administration.
+Meanwhile, a small group of protesters gathered across the street and played a recording criticizing the Chinese government.

+It was unclear at the scene if the consulate had been cleared of consular staff.
+A Houston Police Department spokesman referred all questions to the FBI and State Department, which did not immediately respond to messages seeking comment.

-On Tuesday, the U.S. ordered the Houston consulate closed within 72 hours, alleging that Chinese agents had tried to steal data from facilities in Texas, including the Texas A&M medical system and The University of Texas MD Anderson Cancer Center in Houston.
+The U.S. alleged that the consulate was a nest of Chinese spies who tried to steal data from facilities in Texas, including the Texas A&M medical system and The University of Texas MD Anderson Cancer Center in Houston.

 China called the allegations "malicious slander" and responded by ordering the U.S. to close its consulate in the western Chinese city of Chengdu.